kurator-dev/kurator/docs/content/en/docs/fleet-manager/manage-attachedcluster.md

 From these clusters created by `hack/local-dev-setup.sh`, we'll select kurator-member1 and kurator-member2 to be attached to the Kurator Fleet.

+If you didn't create the corresponding cluster using our script, you need to change the kubeconfig file in which you created the cluster yourself.
+You can find your kubeconfig in `/root/.kube/config`, then Change the server field to the IP address of your cluster control plane node(you can get it from `kubectl get nodes -owide`) and the port number to 6443.

 Next, we'll create secrets containing the kubeconfig information of these clusters.
 Make sure to replace the paths like `/root/.kube/kurator-member1.config` with the actual kubeconfig file paths on your system.

 ```console